0xAX/linux-insides/Initialization/linux-initialization-2.md

 	call early_fixup_exception
 ```

-We'll see the implementaion of the `early_fixup_exception` function later.
+We'll see the implementation of the `early_fixup_exception` function later.

 ```assembly
 20: